mikeizbicki/cmc-csci040/hw_01/README.md

 Instead, you can earn extra credit points by making your webpage look nice and have good content.

 In particular, you can get 1 pt of extra credit for each of the following tasks you complete.
-(Thus the maximum score on this assignment is 13/10.)
+(Thus the maximum score on this assignment is 12/10.)

- - [ ]
- Get at least 200 Facebook likes.

  - [ ]
 Post your site to reddit and get at least 100 upvotes.